wayofnumbers/wayofnumbers.github.io/content/build-a-fashion-mnist-cnn-pytorch-style-efb297e22582.md

 Title: Let’s Build a Fashion-MNIST CNN, PyTorch Style
 Slug: build-a-fashion-mnist-cnn-pytorch-style-efb297e22582
+Subtitle: A Line-by-line guide on how to structure a PyTorch ML project from scratch using Google Colab and TensorBoard
 Date: Thu Jan 30 11:13:57 CST 2020
 Category: Machine Learning
 Tags: Machine Learning, Artificial Intelligence